 - A general practice law firm in Indiana for $5,000

 It is impossible to determine which law firms these might be, as the descriptions are generic enough to apply to many different firms.
 There are times, however, when the descriptions include the yearly income of the firm in question, making them much more easily identifiable.

 At Relativity, our security team—Calder7—takes a proactive approach in gathering threat intelligence, as well as exploring and probing threats.
 We mine the dark web and hacker forums like these to better understand the threat landscape and implement preventative measures in advance of an attack.
 When we come across illicit sales like these, we try to alert any identifiable firm to the issue and ensure they are aware of the situation.
 Ultimately, though, it’s too late to catch these activities after the fact—and data hacks are far from a victimless crime.

-From the IBM’s 2020 Cost of a Data Breach Report, the average time to identify a breach was 228 days and the average time to contain that breach was another 80 days.
+From the IBM’s 2023 Cost of a Data Breach Report, the average time to identify a breach this year is 204 days and the average time to contain that breach is another 73 days.
 Speaking in averages helps us understand the overall landscape, but in the legal services industry, some statistics do not paint a fair or accurate picture of the issue.

 So let’s be clear: While reacting quickly to a breach can improve your chances of preserving your reputation and recovering sensitive data, it simply isn’t enough.
 In cyber health as well as physical, an ounce of prevention is worth more than a pound of cure.

 Going back to the above examples, it should be noted that exploit[.]in, like many other forums offering illicit access to stolen goods, has been around for many years.
 It has over 40,000 members as of this writing and continues to grow rapidly.
 Unfortunately, the forum has been largely unimpeded in the past by law enforcement, who invest much of their focus on drug-related online markets.